Rajshahi Division cricket team

 The Rajshahi Division cricket team is a Bangladeshi first-class team representing the Rajshahi Division, one of the country's eight administrative divisions.
-The team competes in the National Cricket League and was formerly a participant in the now-defunct National Cricket League One-Day.
-In the short-lived National Cricket League Twenty20 competition, played in the 2009–10 season only, Rajshahi adopted the name Rajshahi Rangers and played in their official grey, black, and red colours.
-The equivalent team in the Bangladesh Premier League (BPL) is the Rajshahi Royals.
+The team competes in the National Cricket League and National Cricket League Twenty20.
+They were formerly a participant in the now-defunct National Cricket League One-Day.
+While the team originally adopted the name Rajshahi Rangers for the inaugural NCL T20 season in 2010, it returned to the format under the divisional name for the 2024–25 NCL T20 revival.
+Rajshahi played in their official grey, black, and red colours.
+The equivalent team in the Bangladesh Premier League (BPL) is the Rajshahi Warriors.

 Rajshahi's main home ground is the Rajshahi Divisional Stadium in Rajshahi city, which has a 15,000 capacity.
 They have won the NCL twice, most recently in 2008–09.
 They won the One-Day League four times and, as the Rangers, were the winners of the NCL T20 in 2010.

 They recorded their biggest victory in a first-class match when they defeated Chittagong Division by an innings and 242 runs in the 2016–17 National Cricket League.